No, no, I'm waiting for a new beta version to be released.

 You wait and see.

-Gang of eight just accepted the Hover Corker Amendment, and so we're off to the races.
+Gang of Eight just accepted the Hover-Corker Amendment, and so we're off to the races.

-And to the phones we return.
+And to the phones, we return.

-Travis in Boston.
+Travis in Boston, welcome, sir.

 Great to have you on the program.

-Megadito's Rush from the People's Republic in Massachusetts.
+Meghadidos Rush from the People's Republic in Massachusetts.

 Thanks for taking my call.